thunderbird/webext-docs/browserAction.rst

          :name: [``imageData``]
          :type: (:ref:`browserAction.ImageDataType` or :ref:`browserAction.ImageDataDictionary`)

-         Either an ImageDataType object defining a single icon used for all sizes or an ImageDataDictionary object defining dedicated icons for different sizes.
+         The image data for one or more icons for the browserAction button.

       .. api-member::
          :name: [``path``]
-         :type: (string or :ref:`browserAction.IconPathDictionary`)
+         :type: (:ref:`browserAction.IconPath`)

-         Either a relative image path defining a single icon used for all sizes or an IconPathDictionary object defining dedicated icons for different sizes.
+         The paths to one or more icons for the action button.

       .. api-member::